Skip to content

 This prevents namespace collisions and ensures each flow has isolated CSRF protection.

-The handoff implementation uses the same storage key calculation as SessionAuthImpl:
+The handoff implementation delegates access-token storage to SessionAuthImpl:

 Unlike OAuth flows, Smart Handoff does not require PKCE: